 How to open your account

-Australian and NZ clients can open an account on Stake's website.
-UK clients need to download the Stake App on their phones first.
+Clients can open an account on Stake's website or download the Stake App on their phones first.

 The process is simple, straightforward and takes only a few minutes.
 You need to enter your personal data and some additional info (e.g. income and employment details).

 Deposit and withdrawal

 There is no deposit/withdrawal fee for most of the clients.
 However, you can only withdraw your money in your local currency and you will be charged a conversion fee at deposit and withdrawal.

 |• User-friendly||• Only one account base currency|

 At Stake, the only available base currency is USD.

 |Number of base currencies||1||1||1|

 A convenient way to save on currency conversion fees is by opening a multi-currency bank account at a digital bank.
 These usually offer bank accounts in several currencies with great currency exchange rates, as well as free or cheap international bank transfers.
 Opening an account only takes a few minutes on your phone.